GuidodiPasquo/AeroVECTOR/README.md

 ### 3D Graphics
 ![](/Images/Readme/Screenshot_4.png)

-One can activate the 3D Graphics by clicking the checkbox. **IT REQUIRES VPYTHON INSTALLED**
+One can activate the 3D Graphics by clicking the checkbox. **IT REQUIRES VPYTHON**

 - *Camera Shake* moves the camera based on the accelerations of the rocket.
 - *Hide Forces* hides the force arrows.